Who’s who at Pixelgrade?

 Well, I’ve explained it pretty extensively not so long ago, but I will try and summarize it again.
 We don’t give a fuck about all the mainstream, corporate, chart-driven, upper-management-approved view of the market.
 That is just dull and, most of the time, dead wrong since it removes the very essence of the market: people.
 It turns them into numbers.

 We are not after the enterprise market, we are after delivering awesome products to regular folks like you and me.
-And by regular I don’t mean dull, but people that want to do things, what to take on challenges, that seek to embrace all that this beautiful and fulfilling around them.
+And by regular I don’t mean dull, but people that want to do things, take on challenges, who seek to embrace all that this beautiful and fulfilling around them.
 Those are the kind of individuals we are after.

 Please tell me what do you give a f*** about.

 I think it’s quite clear from the previous answer that I give a fuck about people and their happiness.
 The Pixelgrade team included.
 I care about doing the right thing, about sticking to your principles especially when the going gets rough (actually that is the only real test of your principles and beliefs).
 I care about helping the ones around me reach new heights (and I hope they will do the same for me).
 In the end, it all adds up to feeling good about yourself and the trails you’ve walked on.

 I find it refreshing to not know when you have reached your goals.
 It liberates you from constantly asking “Are we there yet?

 The fishermen know that the sea is dangerous and the storm terrible, but they have never found these dangers sufficient reason for remaining ashore.Vincent van Gogh.